 College campuses face a complex series of problems regarding sexual exploitation.

-From sexual assault and harassment, to compulsive pornography use, dating violence, sexting, revenge pornography, and Sex Week events that normalize and promote pornography and sexually violent practices, it’s clear that sexual exploitation runs rampant on far too many campuses in America.
+From sexual assault and harassment to compulsive pornography use, prostitution to pay tuition, dating violence, sexting, revenge pornography, and Sex Week events that normalize and promote pornography and sexually violent practices, it’s clear that sexual exploitation runs rampant on far too many campuses in America.

 The general public tends to consider “fighting back” as the “normal” response to rape.
 But is it?
 A new Swedish survey found 7 out of 10 women experienced “tonic immobility” during sexual assault.
 What Is Tonic Immobility?
 Tonic immobility is a natural state of paralysis, often observed in animals as “playing dead.”
 It is an involuntary and […]

 Ep.
 26 Individual actions can make a difference.
 Whether you are a college student, know a college student, or just care about fighting sexual exploitation in ANY environment, this episode is filled with practical action steps to get you started.
 College students should be safe from sexual assault, and the factors that contribute to campus […]

 In March, Ohio University geared up for its most recent “Sex Week,” a four-day event where sex-related activities were hosted at a different campus location each day.
 Students sought to “destigmatize the conversation around sex” and “widen the conversation” to include types of sex outside of what is considered to be “conventional,” but in the […]

 “Sex Week” is a series of events that’s held on many college campuses around the nation that allegedly serve as sexual education, but in reality promote sexual exploitation.
 While some colleges and universities are attempting to re-tool “Sex Week” events to discuss consent and sexual assault prevention, Sex Weeks across the nation still chronically encourage unhealthy […]